-This article is the third in a four-part series that addresses the new tax law and some of the impact it will have on deducting business expenses for companies that purchase heavy equipment.
+This article is the third in a four-part series that addresses the new tax law and some of the impact it will have on deducting business expenses for companies that purchase heavy equipment and need equipment financing.
 This was an interview conducted by Mark Lempko and Don Pokorny, both of CCG, with Dixon Hughes Goodman LLP (DHG).
 The information conveyed herein is meant to be informative and should not construed as specific tax advice.

 Employee Business Expenses – Meal and Entertainment Deductions

 CCG: Let’s move to the expense and deductions.
 There is a little uncertainty on the impact on meals and entertainment expenses.
 Have those been modified?

 DHG: The biggest change is that, before when you could claim up to a 50% deduction, now is no longer deductible for entertainment expenses.
 There are a few changes to business meals.
 Certain meals that were once 100% deductible are now 50% deductible or in some cases not deductible.

 CCG: Are there any changes to the automobile expense, for example it’s typical to have a suggested rate of cents per mile?
 Are there any modifications in that provision that you know of?

 Nathan (DHG): Like the mileage reimbursement rates?

 Nathan (DHG): Not that I am aware of.

 David (DHG): The only thing I can think of is that if you are an employee and you have reimbursed employee business expenses, generally a lot of people use their car, that was once an itemized deduction for tax purposes.
 And Nathan, correct me if I’m wrong, I believe that has gone away and is no longer being allowed.